protesilaos/my-website/_news/2022-11-12-job-status-update.md

 The advice I get pertains to the CV, which I already covered, and to the sort of skills I should pursue.
 Most people tell me that web development is the most marketable field.
-I admit that as an outsider, I am discouraged by the sheer complexity of all the tooling and frameworks involved.
+I admit that, as an outsider, I am discouraged by the sheer complexity of all the tooling and frameworks involved.
 I will continue researching the JavaScript world.
 My first impression is that the much-touted marketability is